Economic Networks: Theory and Computation: Graph Theory

 \subsubsection{Degree Centrality}

-As suggested above, two of of the most elementary measures of ``importance'' of a vertex in a given digraph $\gG = (V, E)$ are its in-degree and out-degree.
-Both of these provide a centrality measure.
-For example, \navy{in-degree centrality} $i(\gG)$ is the vector $(i_d(v))_{v \in V}$. \navy{Out-degree centrality} $o(\gG)$ is defined analogously.
+Two of of the most elementary measures of ``importance'' of a vertex in a given digraph $\gG = (V, E)$ are its in-degree and out-degree.
+Both of these provide a centrality measure. \navy{In-degree centrality} $i(\gG)$ is defined as the vector $(i_d(v))_{v \in V}$. \navy{Out-degree centrality} $o(\gG)$ is defined as $(o_d(v))_{v \in V}$.
 If $\gG$ is expressed as a Networkx \texttt{DiGraph} called \texttt{G} (see, e.g., \S\ref{sss:nx}), then $i(\gG)$ can be calculated via

 This method is relatively slow when $\gG$ is a large digraph.
 Since vectorized operations are generally faster, let's look at an alternative method using operations on arrays.

 To illustrate the method, recall the network of financial institutions in Figure~\ref{f:network_liabfin}.
 We can compute the in-degree and out-degree centrality measures by first converting the adjacency matrix, which is shown in \eqref{eq:fnegwa}, to a binary matrix that corresponds to the adjacency matrix of the same network viewed as an unweighted graph: